skip navigation

 • 40% training to 60% competition ratio

-*please note the following information is taken directly from the Baesball Canada LTDP
+*please note the following information is taken directly from the Baseball Canada LTDP

 “The 10 “S’s” related to sports training and practice: